In certain contexts, particularly in relation to HR policy,

 - subject to certain conditions of service, for example,

 residency within 20 miles of Great St Mary’s Church (which can be

 waived) and the duty to examine for University Teaching Officers

 - included in the membership of the Regent House, the

 governing body of the University, and therefore whilst they are on the Roll

 they are entitled, for example, to vote in ballots of the Regent House and

-attend Discussions and Congregations (only certain unestablished posts have been included in the membership to date; from the promulgation of the Roll in November 2022, all employees at Grade 9 and above or equivalent will be included, whether they hold established or unestablished roles)
+attend Discussions and Congregations (until the promulgation of the Roll in November 2022, only certain unestablished posts were included in the membership; all employees at Grade 9 and above or equivalent are now included, whether they hold established or unestablished roles)

 - members of the Senate, through their membership of the